PapaAsibuo/PapaAsibuo.github.io/README.md

 <iframe title="Demographic Representation of Microsoft 2020" aria-label="chart" id="datawrapper-chart-QUS7p" src="https://datawrapper.dwcdn.net/QUS7p/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="467"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>
 This visualization was created to show the representation of each race within the entire Microsoft staff.
 It was found that the majority of staff members were white (50.2%) and the least represented were Native Hawaiian/ Pacific Islanders with a mere 0.2%.

+# Videos
+## Gym membership statistics over the last 20 years
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2Q3q_dpXddA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This short video was created to motivate people to workout during the pandemic.
+It employs data for the numbers of gym memberships over the years and calls onto the viewers to decide what the number would look like for 2020.
+All data for this video was obtained from [Statista.com](https://www.statista.com/statistics/236123/us-fitness-center--health-club-memberships/).

 # Virtual Tours
 ## A Day in My Life - Virtual Tour